 Very Scorpio-Pluto-8th House, in the symbolic-mythic language of astrology .

-And very Generation-X … and, interestingly, very ‘early Millennial‘, too – a few of whom have told me they feel much the same way about being “lumped into” the Millennial batch.
-There are quite a few astro-affinities between these groups, as it turns out.
+And very Generation-X, for myriad reasons.
+(Interestingly, ‘early Millennials’ resonate, too.
+Several early ‘Millennials‘ have told me in personal conversations that they feel much the same way Gen-Xers did/do about being “lumped into” the Millennial-qualities box.
+There are some major astro-affinities between these groups, as it turns out, making for natural allies.)

 Those little boxes can be like coffins, albeit less obvious ones in which one is buried alive and kept just-barely living, though cleverly anesthetized (and some might say gaslighted) into thinking they’re living it up.